-The workshop will be held Wednesdays between 3:00 and 4:00 p.m. for 8 weeks at the Bethesda campus, February 13 through March 27, 2019, Building 37/conference room 4041 (Rm.
-6041 on March 20).
-The presentations will be streamed live for video teleconferencing (VTC) to the Frederick campus, to a conference room in Building 549 and to the NIEHS campus in Research Triangle Park, NC.
+The workshop will be held Wednesdays between 3:00 and 4:00 p.m. for 8 weeks at the Bethesda campus, September 25 through November 6, 2019, Building 37/conference room 4041 (Rm.
+6041 on November 6).
+The presentations will be streamed live for video teleconferencing (VTC) to the Shady Grove campus, Rm.
+3W-030 (Rm.
+2W-030 on November 6) and to the Frederick campus, to a conference room in Building 549 and to the NIEHS campus in Research Triangle Park, NC.

 This workshop is open to all postdoctoral, clinical fellows and staff scientists; however, registration is limited to the first 90 people who sign up at the Bethesda campus.
 Those of you who plan to participate by VTC should also register so that we can send you the speaker handouts.

 Registration is now open and will close on Wednesday, October 16, 2019.

 Ravi Dhar, PhD

 National Cancer Institute

 September 25 - Andrew Ritcheson, PhD, PMP, Deloitte Consulting, VA

 October 2 - Alain Silk, PhD, Division of Chemistry and Toxicology Devices, FDA